+As usual in enumerative problems of geometric nature, the proofs of our main results rely on counting a larger set contained in partial compactifications of moduli space and then subtracting off the intersections at infinity.
+Mostly, we will consider a large portion $\cR$ of $\mtwocm$ and identify it with an open and dense subset of the projective plane $\CPtwo$.
+The centres of the hyperbolic components of types II and IV of given periods will be the intersection locus in $\cR$ of two algebraic curves.
+To apply Bezout's Theorem, we use well known results which show that intersections are transverse and which are also useful to compute the degrees of these curves.
+These well known results are concerned with parametrisations of hyperbolic components of quadratic rational maps~\cite{R4}.
+To count the intersections of these curves at infinity (i.e., outside $\cR$ in $\CPtwo$), we rely on results from Stimson's Thesis~\cite{Sti} as well as some new results.

-The proof of Theorem~\ref{1.1} regarding type IV components is contained in Section~\ref{2} and the proof of Theorem~\ref{1.2} regarding type II components is contained in Section~\ref{5}.
-In the Appendix we include a discussion about the numbers $\nu'_q(n)$ used in the later proof.
+The proof of Theorem~\ref{1.1} regarding type IV components is contained in Section~\ref{2}, and the proof of Theorem~\ref{1.2} regarding type II components is contained in Section~\ref{5}.
+In Section~\ref{sec:preliminaries} we discuss some of the necessary background results.